BorisovNM/Shambhala2/README.md

 Shambhala2 is a harmonizer of gene expression profiles obtained via both mRNA microarray hybridization ane next-generation sequencing.
 It coverts all the profiles one-by-one, independently one from another, to a predefined shape that is set by the defnitive dataset `Q`.

-To provide reobust result, such conversion is preformed within the auxiliary calibration dataset `P`.
+To provide robust result, such conversion is preformed within the auxiliary calibration dataset `P`.

 One-by-one, each profile that needs to be harmonized, is first quantile-normalized (Bolstad et al., 2003, doi:10.1093/bioinformatics/19.2.185) with the dataset `P`.
 Then the result, `P_prim` is normalized according to CuBlock method (Junet et al, 2021, doi:10.1093/bioinformatics/btab105).
-Then, from the CuBlock-normalized result (`P_bis`), we take only the profile to be harmonized, and repeat the sheme for another profile.
+Then, from the CuBlock-normalized result (`P_bis`), we take only the profile to be harmonized, and rescale gene expression level. to set the mean and standard deviation of the expression level of each gene `g` equal to mean value and standard deviation of gene `g` expression level in the definitive dataset `Q`.

-After it, we took from the CuBlock output only the profile that has to be harmonized, and repeat the procedure for all other profiles that have to be harmonized.
-This produces the dataset `Cu_bis`, which is then rescaled, to set the mean and standard deviation of the expression level of each gene `g` equal to mean value and standard deviation of gene `g` expression level in the definitive dataset `Q`.
+After it, we repeat the procedure for all other profiles that have to be harmonized.

 ## Executable scripts